incountry/sdk-nodejs/README.md

 {
   secrets: [
     {
       secret: "abc",                // {string}
       version: 0                    // {number} Should be a non negative integer },
     {
       secret: "def",                // {string}
       version: 1,                   // {number} Should be a non negative integer
-      isKey: false   // {boolean} Should be true only for user-defined encryption key }
+      isKey: false                  // {boolean} Should be true only for user-defined encryption key },
+    {
+      secret: "ghi",                // {string}
+      version: 2,                   // {number} Should be a non negative integer
+      isForCustomEncryption: true   // {boolean} Should be true only for custom encryption }
   ],
   currentVersion: 1                 // {number} Should be a non negative integer };
 ```